Skip to main content

 WISE Counter Register Addresses

-When using counter mode, WISE modules expose counter values as Modbus holding registers:
+When using counter mode, WISE modules expose counter values as Modbus holding registers.
+Use raw PDU addressing with an explicit func: 3:

 Important: Counter mode changes the input from a boolean coil to a 16-bit register.
 The digital input coil remains available separately for reading the current state.